What is Home Contents Insurance?

 How can I get home contents insurance?

-If you're a renter, you most likely need to get a renters insurance policy if you want your belongings to be insured.
-Unless you're related to your landlord, their homeowner's contents coverage will not extend to your property in their home.
-Given that the average renters insurance quote in the US is only $187 annually, picking up a policy is usually a good idea.
+If you're a renter, you most likely need a renters insurance policy if you want your belongings insured.
+Unless you're related to your landlord, their homeowners policy contents coverage will not extend to your property in their home.
+Given that the average renters insurance quote in the U.S. is only $187 annually, picking up a policy is usually a good idea.